+Students who have a withdrawal or failure in a nursing course and are eligible to return to that course will be considered for reinstatement to the program.
 Reinstatement to the nursing program is not guaranteed.
 Reinstatement may be denied due to, but not limited to, any of the following circumstances:

-- 1. Space unavailability in a course in which the student wishes to be reinstated.
+- 1. Space unavailability in the course in which the student wishes to be reinstated.
 (Students in regular progression have enrollment priorities for clinical sites.) - 2.
-Grade point average is less than 2.0 on nursing required courses including academics. - 3.
+Grade point average is less than 2.0. - 3.
 Refusal by clinical agencies to accept the student for clinical experiences. - 4.
 Failure to demonstrate competency in all previous nursing courses successfully completed. - 5.
-Over twelve months have elapsed since the student was enrolled in a nursing course. - 6.
-Student has been dismissed from the program for disciplinary reasons or unsafe clinical care. - Failure to achieve a clear drug screen. - 8.
+Over 12 months have elapsed since the student was enrolled in a nursing course. - 6.
+Student has been dismissed from the program for disciplinary reasons or unsafe clinical care. - 7.
+Failure to achieve a clear drug screen. - 8.
 Failure to achieve a clear background screen. - 9.
-Failure to benchmark on math validation and/or skills validation exam. - 10.
+Failure to benchmark on math validation and/or skills validation. - 10.
 Failure to submit required physical exam and immunization documentation.